Final Library copy

 Once all required amendments have been completed and approved by the examiners, all students must submit a final Library copy of their thesis.
 Students should note that their degree will not be awarded until a Library copy has been provided.

-The nature of the Library copy submission (hard copy or electronic thesis) will vary depending upon when the student initially registered for their degree and whether the student is submitting an edited ethesis.
+The nature of the Library copy submission (hard copy or electronic thesis) will vary depending upon when the student initially registered for their degree and whether the student is uploading an edited electronic thesis.
 An electronic version of the thesis (eThesis) is required for all students who started their degree after 2008.

 Access to Thesis form

 The Access to Thesis form contains a completed declaration, signed by the student and the supervisor, concerning access to the thesis once it has been uploaded to WREO (or sent to the Library), including details of any required embargo.
 Students must submit a completed Access to Thesis form to Research Services before their degree can be awarded.
 The Access to Thesis must clearly indicate whether any embargo is required.

 Open Access refers to making publications freely available online, as soon as possible, for anyone to read, download, print, copy and reuse.
 The University fully endorses the principles of open access and requires all researchers to make their research open access where possible to maximise research impact and to comply with funder policies where applicable.

 Students are required to make their theses open access by depositing in the White Rose Etheses Online repository.

 Students whose PhD, or other research degree, has been publicly funded by UK Research Councils, by the Wellcome Trust, by the European Union and many others are expected by the funder to make their thesis openly accessible as soon as possible after its successful completion.
 For further information on points to consider before making your theses online (including impact on your future publishing plans) please refer to Open Access and PhD theses